cormac85/LinkedIn_Assignment/README.md

 Playing with the indexes might also help here, or using an external database for the queries (see next section).

 ### Graph Databases
-With the time frame involved I was not able to explore graph databases such as Neo4j to see if naturally graph-based queries could be done faster.
-Given the nature of the queries it would be worth exploring this for both of the main steps in the proposed solution.
+With the time frame involved I was not able to explore graph databases such as Neo4j to see if the naturally graph-based queries could be done faster.
+Given the nature of the queries in the proposed solution it would be worth exploring this approach.